mad26/C-programming/printf.md

 ----> printing text as it is.
 ----> printing value of expression or value of variable.

+*** Declaration statements are always performed before the action statements

 printing text as it is
 int main()
 {